Afghan authorities scramble to reach earthquake zone, toll at 1,000 dead

 In 2015, an earthquake struck the remote Afghan northeast, killing several hundred people in Afghanistan and nearby northern Pakistan.

-(Reporting by Mohamed Yunus Tawar in Kabul Writing by Alasdair Pal; Editing by Robert Birsel)
+(Reporting by reporting by Sayed Hassib, additional reporting by Mohamed Yunus Tawar in Kabul Writing by Alasdair Pal; Editing by Robert Birsel)

 ((Alasdair.Pal@thomsonreuters.com; +91 114 954 8060; Reuters Messaging: alasdair.pal.reuters.com@reuters.net))